nushsamy/Feaste/README.md

 - Items can be added, removed, or adjusted
 - Adjustments included amount adjustments and name adjustments
 - BONUS: Be able to convert amounts into finite numbers Ex.
 300g of onions is 2 medium sized onions

+## Pages

+### About
+- What feaste is for and how it works
+- Links to sign up and log in

+### Login
+- Login user

+### Signup
+- Create a new account

+### Home
+- Dashboard for user
+- Displays weekly calendar
+- Link to view recipes
+- Link to grocery list

+### Recipes
+- View all recipes
+- Edit a recipe
+- Add a recipe
+- Remove a recipe